techie-joe/library/github-pages/readme.md

 Learn how to create a website directly from a GitHub repository.
 ---

 GitHub Pages are public webpages hosted and published through GitHub.
-You can use GitHub Pages to showcase some open source projects, host a blog, or even share your résumé.
+You can build website to showcase some open source projects, host a blog, or even share your résumé.
+Please note that hosting a site using GitHub Pages is subject to the [terms of use](#terms-of-use), [prohibitions](#prohibitions) and some [limitations](#limitations).

 This walkthrough guide will help you get started on creating your next website.
 This guide is written following the official [GitHub Pages Documentation](https://docs.github.com/en/pages)

 ## Quick start